 note

-“Panksepp gave his puppies, in a separation experiment, tiny, tiny of morphine – lower than the lowest doses that are used to treat physical pain.
-And his puppies stopped crying and started playing with each other as if they no longer their mothers.”
+“Panksepp gave his puppies, a separation experiment, tiny, tiny doses of morphine – lower than the lowest that are used to treat physical pain.
+And his puppies immediately stopped crying and playing with each other as if they no longer miss their mothers.”

-According to results from this 1978 study, morphine-treated puppies were quite alert moved about normally while isolated from their mothers.
+According to results this 1978 study, morphine-treated puppies were quite alert and moved normally while isolated from their mothers.

 note

-“Unbearable mental pain is a risk factor for suicide.”
+“Unbearable mental pain a huge risk factor for suicide.”

-For more information about why mental is a significant risk factor for suicide, see here.
+For more information about mental pain is a significant risk factor for suicide, see here.

 note

-“A few ago, together with Panksepp and other colleagues, my research team conducted a clinical trial.
-We gave people who were severely suicidal, very doses of a narcotic drug, buprenorphine car buprenorphine for four weeks.
-We discovered that tiny, tiny doses of buprenorphine, which are too low treat physical pain, help many of them become less suicidal.”
+“A few years ago, together with Panksepp other colleagues, my research team conducted a clinical trial.
+We gave people who severely suicidal, very low doses of a narcotic drug, buprenorphine car buprenorphine for four weeks.
+We that tiny, tiny doses of buprenorphine, which are too low to treat pain, help many of them become less suicidal.”

-For information about these study results, see here.
+For more information about these study results, here.

 note

-“Some GPCRs can be activated two different drugs at the same time.
-And when this happens, the result may be different for what when they’re activated by just one drug.”
+“Some GPCRs can be activated by two different drugs at the same time.
+And when happens, the result may be different for what happens when they’re activated by just one drug.”

-For more information about GPCRs may be activated by two different drugs at the same time, see here.
+For more about how GPCRs may be activated by two different drugs the same time, see here.